cmsc240-s24/cmsc240-s24.github.io/syllabus.md

 Assignments including modules and labs may be submitted late with a **10%** deduction **per day** late.

-Each student will have two "**late passes**" per semester to use on modules and labs.
+You will have two "**late passes**" per semester to use on modules and labs.
 To use a late pass, notify me which assignment you would like to use it on, and you may turn that assignment in **one week late for full credit**.

 Late passes may **not** be used on the final project or exams.